GuestSneezeOSDev/DFS2/README.md

 * if you go one directory back you will find the `init.cpio` file, we will use the syslinux bootloader

 # Chapter 1.3 : The Bootloader
-* we will usea utility called `dd` which will allow us to create the bootloader
+* we will use a utility called `dd` which will allow us to create the bootloader
 ```
 dd if=/dev/zero of=boot.img bs=1M count=50
 ls